pshreya747/GitSeeker/README.md

 ## GitHub API Integration
 ### GitSeeker integrates with the GitHub API to fetch user data based on the provided username.
 This ensures up-to-date and accurate profile information directly from GitHub's servers.

-## Deployed link is here  https://pshreya747.github.io/GitSeeker/  . you can check it out !!